Worms in Dogs - How to Recognise and Treat Them?

 Understanding how dogs contract worms is essential in both preventing and managing these parasites.
 Here are some of the most common ways dogs can get worms:

-1. Ingestion of Contaminated Substances: Worm eggs or larvae can be found in soil, water, food, and especially in the feces of infected animals.
+1. Ingestion of Contaminated Substances: Worm eggs or larvae can be found in soil, water, food, and especially in the faeces of infected animals.
 When a dog consumes or comes into contact with these contaminated substances, it can become infected.

 2. Fleas and Other Parasites: Some worms, like tapeworms, are transmitted through fleas.
 If a dog ingests a flea during grooming, and that flea is carrying tapeworm larvae, the dog can become infected.
 This is why flea control is critical in preventing tapeworm infections.

 3. From Mother to Puppy: Puppies are at a high risk of contracting worms from their mother.
-Worms can be transmitted in utero or through the mother’s milk.
+Worms can be transmitted in uterus or through the mother’s milk.
 This makes regular deworming of pregnant dogs and young puppies essential.

 4. Hunting and Scavenging: Dogs that hunt or scavenge are at a higher risk of contracting worms, as they may consume infected prey or contaminated carrion.